mkellock/ValidatingAdmissionWebhook/readme.md

 ## Usage

-Once deployed, the webhook will intercept all node creation requests and enforce the configured IP threshold, ensuring your private subnets on EKS don’t exhaust their IP pools.
+Once deployed, the webhook will intercept Karpenter NodeClaim creation requests and enforce the configured IP threshold, ensuring your private subnets on EKS don't exhaust their IP pools.